Skip to content

 Launch ADscan with these flags:

-adscan start # Start interactive TUI
+adscan start # Start interactive CLI

 adscan start -v # Start with verbose mode